A Collaborative Approach for Separating

 Divorce can be a frightening and confusing process.
 You have to plan for a new future, but you don't know what that future will look like.
 You face emotional, logistical and legal concerns without the support of your partner.
 Often in opposition to your partner.
 When people are in conflict, communication tends to break down- right when they need it the most.

 Mediation is simply the art of helping people have a good conversation.
-I help couples transitioning out of their relationships sort out the logistics of the separation.
-Allowing each person to express his or her needs and desires provides a chance for the couple to develop solutions for themselves.
-Participants in mediation create tailor-made arrangements for:
+I help couples transitioning out of their relationships sort out the logistics of the separation or divorce and already separated couples work on lingering or ongoing matters.
+Allowing each person to express his or her needs and desires provides a chance for the couple to collaborate on finding the solutions that are right for them.
+Participants in family mediation create tailor-made arrangements for:

 - parenting plans

 The agreements made in the divorce mediation process are typically used as the basis of the separation agreement, which can be drawn up by an attorney and filed in court.
 Divorce mediation helps couples avoid the back and forth, adversarial approach of attorney-driven divorce and allows them to build a positive post-separation, working relationship.